computationalgeography/pycatch/readme.txt

 Create a conda environment by running pcraster_pycatch.yaml

 To run the model with 1 h timestep, run main.py
-To run the model with 1 week timestep, run main_weekly.py (this model includes erosion, not documented et)
+To run the model with 1 week timestep, run main_weekly.py (this model includes erosion, not documented yet)

-Configuring the main.py model
+Configuring the models
 =============================

 To remove all output, run clean.sh, this does NOT remove inputs, so there is no major risk, but check what is in clean.sh first

-Reports are defined in the modules, in pcrasterPythonModules As PCRaster maps:
-  - switch on or off reporting of whole modules, comment/uncomment in reportComponentsDynamic (in main.py)
-  - select maps reported by a module, edit in the module component def report
-  - note, in module component there is 'full' and 'filtering' by selecting one of these when instantiating the module in main.py, you can also make selections in the reporting As numpy arrays (stored as .txt files and then combined in a numpy array in the postmcloop)
-  - switch on or off reporting of whole modules, comment/uncomment in reportComponentsDynamic (in main.py)
-  - select maps reported as numpy by a module, edit in the module component, reportAsNumpy en reportAsNumpyComponentsPostmcloop
+Settings are in configuration.py and configuration_weekly.py

 Output file name conventions